KZubovas/Penny/README.md

 <p>python <a href="http://setup.py">setup.py</a> install   ## this installs the module, may require sudo</p>
 </blockquote>
 <h2 id="usage">Usage</h2>
-<p>To load the tools, import the gadget_helper package:</p>
+<p>To load the tools, import the Penny package:</p>
 <blockquote>
 <p>import Penny as pen</p>
 </blockquote>
 <p>Now you have access to various commands.
-Examples are given in gh_examples.py (this file contains only the script, no command definitions).</p>
+Examples are given in example_scripts/density_plotter.py and example_scripts/some_plotting_examples.py (these files contain only the script, no command definitions).</p>
 <p>Main commands are (parameters with * have default values so the command will run without providing them; it might not produce sensible results though):</p>
 <p><strong>For reading things in</strong>:</p>
 <ul>